JeffreyChan1303/codefoo10/README.md

 ```
 ### 4. run the webpage
 create a new terminal, go into the codefoo10 directory and start the website
-##### *If default port for the server was changed from 3000, adjust the server call on line 7 of /codefoo10/App.js to the new port number.*
 ```
 cd codefoo10
 npm start